Worthies/Geek/README.md

 ### Security Notes

 - VS Code server runs on localhost (127.0.0.1) only and is not directly accessible from the internet
-- nginx acts as a reverse proxy, providing the external access point
+- nginx acts as a reverse proxy, providing the external access point with cookie-based authentication
-- The server runs without authentication token (suitable for single-user setups behind nginx)
+- Access requires setting a browser cookie with the generated SHA512 token
-- For production use, consider adding authentication at the nginx level
+- Suitable for secure single-user setups behind nginx

 ### Service Management